 - The organizational performance is delinked from the number of employees (or any other resources) available, which makes companies more scalable

-- By sparing your human resources from the mundanity of regular claims-related tasks, you can reallocate them to more complex roles which can accelerate revenues further
+- By sparing your human resources from the mundanity of regular claims-related tasks, you can reallocate them to more complex roles, which can accelerate revenues further

-The Road to Touchless Claims Processing: How to Practically Enable Touchless Claims Processing
+How to Practically Enable Touchless Claims Processing?

 Pre-Claims